samsaxas/Automated-Parking-System-using-Machine-Learning/README.md

 # Automated-Parking-System-using-Machine-Learning
-this python code is based on increasing the accuracy detection of car's license plate and allot a parking slot to it.
+this python code is based on increasing the accuracy of detection of car's license plate and allot a parking slot to it.

 ## A glimpse of working code